 9After inserting and editing your questions don't forget to click on the "Save" button.

-Remember you can change the settings of your certificate questionnaire whenever you wish by clicking "Change settings" in the top-bar of authoring certificate.
+Remember you can change the settings of your certificate questionnaire whenever you wish by clicking on "Settings" in the top-bar of the authoring certificate.

 That's it!
 So easy, isn't it?
 Your learners will see the following screen when they want to get your certificate.